Menu Pricing of Large Language Models: Efficient Solution

+Consider the allocation of inference tokens first.
+A key implication of the homogeneity of the production function $\Psi$ is that inference tokens are optimally employed in the same proportions: the efficient allocation of tokens across tasks differs solely by the scale at which these inputs are employed.
+To see this, consider the system of $J$ first-order conditions for each $x_i=(x_{i1},...,x_{iJ})$:

+By equation \eqref{eq:eff-foc-text}, for all $i$, $\nabla\Psi(x_i)$ belongs to a ray with a direction $c$.
+Because $\Psi$ is homogeneous and strictly concave, the ray in the space of gradients corresponds to a ray in the space of tokens.
+Thus, for each $i$, any optimal $x_i$ can be written as:

+where $d\in\reals^J_+$ is the unique vector that solves $\nabla\Psi(d)=c$, i.e., the cost-minimizing input shares.
+Furthermore, because $\Psi$ is homogeneous of degree $\sigma$, $\Psi_j$ is homogeneous of degree $\sigma-1$, so that the optimal scale is given by

+Substituting back in the objective function, both the total surplus and the total consumption of each token class depend on the buyer's type $\w$ only through $\int_0^1 w_i^{1/(1-\sigma)}di$.
+It is then convenient to define the aggregate type $\theta(\w)$ as

+Our first result establishes that the total surplus and the total amount of inference tokens depend only on the aggregate type and not on the finer details of the type profile $\w$.

-\begin{proposition}[Efficient Allocation] Under Cobb-Douglas production function and efficient allocation, all types with the same $\theta$ consume the same number of fine-tuning tokens, consume the same total amount of input and output tokens, and obtain the same total payoff.
-The optimal number of input and output tokens for task $i$ is proportional to $w_i^{\frac{1}{1-\alpha-\beta}}$.
-Types fine-tune if and only if $\theta>\hat\theta$. \end{proposition}
+\begin{proposition}[Efficient Allocation] Under the efficient allocation, all buyer types $\w$ with the same aggregate type $\theta(\w)$ consume the same number of fine-tuning tokens, consume the same total number of inference tokens in each class, and obtain the same total payoff.
+The number of inference tokens allocated to task $i$ is proportional to $w_i^{\frac{1}{1-\sigma}}$. \end{proposition}

-Therefore, we will refer to $\theta$ as a \emph{representative type.} In the value-scale setting, each type $(w,s)$ corresponds to a representative type:
+\autoref{prop:efficient} has a key implication: two buyers with very different task profiles---one who values a few tasks intensely and many tasks little, and another who values all tasks moderately---consume the same total resources and obtain the same total surplus, provided they share the same aggregate type.
+The seller therefore cannot distinguish between them on the basis of total token consumption, nor would it want to.
+This indistinguishability is not an assumption but a consequence of the technology: homogeneity of $\Psi$ ensures that the efficient mix of token classes is task-independent, so only the scale of usage varies, and the aggregator~\eqref{eq:CES_type} is the natural summary of how much total scale a buyer demands.

+We now show that a similar logic can be used to characterize the socially efficient solution under capacity constraints in each class of tokens (training, computation, input, output).

+\paragraph{Constrained problem} We now introduce capacity constraints on each token class.
+This detour is not merely a generalization: the special case in which all constraints bind is precisely the problem faced by a buyer who has purchased a fixed bundle of token budgets.
+Thus, the constrained-efficient allocation provides the foundation for the seller's mechanism design problem in \autoref{sec:packages}.